MoonPoet/xaprb-src/content/blog/2005/visual-sourcesafe-automation-interface.md

 ### Command-line interface

 There is a command-line tool, SS.EXE, but it is almost totally unusable for scripting purposes.
 It has strange dependencies on the Visual SourceSafe client program, requires environment variables instead of accepting command-line arguments, and does very frustrating things that cannot be overriden easily.
-For example, the "get" command gets the file into the *current directory* even if you specify a subdirectory; in other words, the command <kbd>ss Get dir/file.txt</kbd> will get the file into the current directory, not <tt>dir</tt>.
+For example, the "get" command gets the file into the *current directory* even if you specify a subdirectory; in other words, the command `ss Get dir/file.txt` will get the file into the current directory, not `dir`.
 This is a shame, as this is the command I really want to use because it doesn't work via the automation interface in VBScript.